 Where To Eat In Greenville, SC With Kids

 Greenville has an amazing number of restaurants, breweries, cafes, bars, et al, considering its size.
-Our Airbnb host gave us at least 20 places when we asked for recommendations and we did our best to hit as many as we could in 3 days.
+We always do our best to hit as many restaurants as we can in 3 days.
+There are plenty to choose from!

 Tupelo Honey has locations all over the south and is beloved for a reason (hint- it’s the biscuits).
-Serving Southern food with a modern flair in a friendly atmosphere, the wide menu means it is a great choice if you have an in the grouparray of tastes or kids who just want chicken fingers.
+Serving Southern food with a modern flair in a friendly atmosphere, the wide menu means it is a great choice if you have a group with an array of tastes or kids who just want chicken fingers.

 Grill Marks has fantastic burgers and shakes in a relaxed casual atmosphere.
-A good value kids menu ($9 for food, drink, and side) plus a wing menu keeps us coming back.
+It’s a fun, lively place and the wing menu keeps us coming back.

 The first time I passed Takosushi, I did a double-take at its far east meets southwest vibe.
 I still don’t understand how that works but it does.
 Who knew potstickers would go so well with tacos?
 Another one of our favorites for a quick but delicious lunch.